lw8807001/UniMOS/README.md

 │  ├─label            //labels of labeled data and validation data │  ├─labeled          //labeled data in training set
-│  ├─unlabeled        //unlabeled data in training set │  └─validation       //data in validation set
+│  ├─unlabeled        //unlabeled data in training set │  └─validation       //validation data in validation set ├─KiTS
-├─KiTS
 │  └─...
 └─MSDSpleen
    └─...
 ```
 ## Preprocessing
-Please use resample.py to resize the images and labels into n * 256 * 256 by:
+Please use `resample.py` to resize the images and labels into n\*256\* 256 by:
 ```
 resample -p1 './data/raw_LiTS/' -p2 './data/LiTS/' -s1 256 -s2 256
 ```